HRU (security): Description of the model

+This command verifies whether subject $s$ has ownership rights over object $f$ and, if so, grants read access to subject $p$.

 Discussion of safety

 Harrison, Ruzzo and Ullman discussed whether there is an algorithm that takes an arbitrary initial configuration and answers the following question: is there an arbitrary sequence of commands that adds a generic right into a cell of the access matrix where it has not been in the initial configuration?

 They showed that there is no such algorithm, thus the problem is undecidable in the general case.
 They also showed a limitation of the model to commands with only one primitive operation to render the problem decidable.